reposense/RepoSense/docs/DeveloperGuide.md

 ### Model
-Model holds the data structures that are commonly used by the different aspects of RepoSense.
+`Model` holds the data structures that are commonly used by the different aspects of *RepoSense*.

 #### Author
-`Author` stores the GitHub ID and the aliases of an author.
+`Author` stores the GitHub ID of an author.
 Any contribution or commits made by the author, using his/her GitHub ID or aliases, will be attributed to the same Author object.
+It is used by `AuthorshipReporter` and `CommitsReporter` to attribute the commit and line contributions to the respective authors.

 #### CliArguments
 `CliArguments` stores the parsed command line arguments supplied by the user.
-It is passed into `RepoConfiguration`.
+It contains the configuration settings such as the `.csv` to read from, the directory to output the report to, and the since and end date of commits to analyze.
+These configuration settings are passed into `RepoConfiguration`.

 #### RepoConfiguration
-`RepoConfiguration` stores the configuration information from the CSV config file and `CliArguments` for one single repository, such as the repository's orgarization, name, branch, list of authors to analyse, date range of commits to analyse etc.
+`RepoConfiguration` stores the configuration information from the CSV config file and `CliArguments` for one single repository, such as the repository's orgarization, name, branch, list of authors to analyse, date range of commits to analyse etc. The configuration information is used by `GitDownloader` to determine which repository to download from and which branch to checkout to, `AuthorshipReporter` and `CommitsReporter` to determine the range of commits and files to analyze, and `RepoGenerator` to determine where to output the report directory to.

 ## HTML Dashboard